-Budgeted cost: £ 23,000
+Budgeted cost: £19,258

 Activity Evidence that supports this approach Challenge number(s) addressed Staff provided time to diagnose both academic and social and emotional needs of pupils.
 Which will be used to inform future decision making linked to teaching and interventions.
 This activity supports our Tier 3 Wider Strategies approach informed by Addressing Educational Disadvantaged Marc Rowland and EEF.
 Individualised instruction EEF Toolkit +4m 1/2/3/4/5 The Learning Mentor provides emotional and behavioural support to pupils and families and support to staff with strategies in the classroom.
 The Learning Mentor also works closely with families to support children to attend school by embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+The learning mentor signposts support for families experiencing economic hardship.
 Social and emotional learning EEF Toolkit +4m Behaviour interventions EEF Toolkit +4m Mentoring EEF Toolkit +2m The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-4/5/6 Whole staff training on the school's new behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving behaviour across school creating an effective learning environment.
-Both targeted interventions and universal approaches can have positive overall effects: Social and emotional learning EEF Toolkit +4m Behaviour interventions EEF Toolkit +4m 4/5 Counselling programme This programme supports our Tier 3 Wider Strategies approach informed by Addressing Educational Disadvantaged Marc Rowland and EEF.
+4/5/6/7/8 Counselling programme This programme supports our Tier 3 Wider Strategies approach informed by Addressing Educational Disadvantaged Marc Rowland and EEF.
 Social and emotional learning EEF Toolkit +4m 4/5/6 Clubs and wider opportunities.
 Disadvantaged children will participate in all trips and will be provided with a broad and wide ranging of experiences and opportunities.
 The planned activities support our Tier 3 Wider Strategies approach informed by Addressing Educational Disadvantaged Marc Rowland and EEF.
-Extending school time EEF Toolkit +3m 4/5/6
+Extending school time EEF Toolkit +3m Summer schools EEF Toolkit +3m Arts participation EEF Toolkit +3m Physical activity EEF Toolkit +1m 4/5/6